Ted McGinley

 Theodore Martin McGinley (born May 30, 1958) is an American actor.
-He is known for his roles as Jefferson D'Arcy on the television sitcom Married... with Children, Charley Shanowski on the ABC sitcom Hope & Faith, and Derek on the Apple TV+ comedy drama series Shrinking.
+He is known for his roles as Jefferson D'Arcy on the television sitcom Married... with Children, Charley Shanowski on the ABC sitcom Hope & Faith, and Derek Bishop on the Apple TV comedy drama series Shrinking.
 He was a late regular on Happy Days, Dynasty and The Love Boat and is known for playing the villainous role of Stan Gable in the film Revenge of the Nerds and several made-for-television sequels.

 Early life

 McGinley was born and raised in Newport Beach, California.
 His paternal grandfather was an Irish immigrant.
 He played on the water polo team at Newport Harbor High School.
 McGinley attended the University of Southern California, but after pursuing work as a model, dropped out and moved to New York in 1979.

 Career

 After a casting director spotted a picture of him in GQ, McGinley was cast on the comedy series Happy Days as Roger Phillips (nephew of Marion Cunningham), a role he played from 1980 to 1984.
 During the run of Happy Days, he landed a role in the comedy film Young Doctors in Love (1982).

 After Happy Days ended in 1984, McGinley appeared in Revenge of the Nerds where he played Stanley Gable, the head of the jock-run Alpha Beta fraternity and the primary antagonist of the Lambda Lambda Lambda nerd fraternity; he reprised the role in the third and fourth films in the "Nerds" franchise, both produced for television.
 He went on to appear in regular roles on television series including The Love Boat and Dynasty.
 He then played the role of Al Bundy's best friend and Marcy Rhoades' husband Jefferson D'Arcy on Married... with Children from 1991 to 1997, describing it as a "great, great gig."
 He had recurring roles on Aaron Sorkin's television series Sports Night as Dana's boyfriend Gordon, and The West Wing as a television news anchor.
 From 2003 to 2006, he played Charley Shanowski on Hope & Faith.